kbmacneal/church_of_the_emperor_as_messiah/emperor_core/wwwroot/Documents/order_sect_notes.md

 ## Questions to answer

-- How does the order view the Emperor?
+- How does the order view the Emperox?

 - How does the order view the Church’s role?